Table of contents

 I fist met Renee Lees in 2008.
 I knew her through her partner Sarah Hoyle who was a friend and fellow socialist.

-For two decades Renee worked to bring legal rights to people who were homeless, in poverty, in prison, or dealing with family violence – across North Queensland, Cape York, Central Australia and NSW.
+Renee had been the president of a respected local housing, homeless and domestic violence service for the past 4 years.
+Indeed for two decades she worked to bring legal rights to people who were homeless, in poverty, in prison, or dealing with family violence – across North Queensland, Cape York, Central Australia and NSW.

 Renee was also active in community movements for a safe climate, stopping the Adani coal mine, criminal justice reform, a rise to JobSeeker, LGBTIQ+ rights and women’s rights.
 She was a long-standing union member and president of a family violence and homelessness organisation.